braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/messaging/regal.md

    - `traits.email` - only set on events if you've previously sent this identifier for a contact

 #### Braze-supported identifiers
 - Braze does not support phone numbers as an identifier.
-To use this as an identifier, the phone number can be set as a user alias.
-To learn more about Braze User Aliases, refer to this [documentation][8].
+To use this as an identifier, the phone number can be set as a [user alias][8] in Braze.
 - When using Braze Data Transformation email address can be used as an identifier.
 If the email address exists as a profile within Braze, the existing profile will be updated.
 If the email address does not yet exist within Braze, an email-only profile will be created.

 ## Use cases